ethereum-optimism/design-docs/protocol/transfer-precompile.md

 This can be solved by having a contract that provides an ERC-20 interface directly to the native token.
-To implement such a contract, the blockchain must provide a way to transfer native tokens on behalf of the tx sender.
+To implement such a contract, the blockchain must provide a way to transfer native tokens on behalf of the transaction sender.

 # Proposed Solution

-Add one new blockchain parameter `TransferPrecompileAllowed` and a new precompile.
+Add one new blockchain parameter `TransferPrecompileAllowedCaller` and a new precompile.
 The parameter defines the address from which the precompile must be called.

 Precompile name: `transfer`
 Precompile address: 0x0000000000000000000000000000000000000101 (directly after the `P256VERIFY` precompile from Fjord)
 Parameters (abi-encoded): `address from, address to, uint256 value`
 Gas costs: 9000
-Result: `value` native tokes will be transferred from `from` to `to`.
+Result: `value` native tokens will be transferred from `from` to `to`.
 No return value

 The precompile can fail for the following reasons:
-* `TransferPrecompileAllowed` is not configured for the blockchain
+* `TransferPrecompileAllowedCaller` is not configured for the blockchain
-* It is not called from the contract at the `TransferPrecompileAllowed` address
+* It is not called from the contract at the `TransferPrecompileAllowedCaller` address
 * The `from` address has less than `value` native tokens
 * The input is not exactly 96 bytes long
 * The input parameters can't be parsed correctly